 The characters would entertain users with funny AR clips that varied depending on the theme of the bottle: Love, Romance or Dream.
 When they scanned two bottles with different labels at the same time, all three characters would appear, interacting with each other in entertaining ways.

-The campaign helped the company achieve a 47.02% increase in sales during the following month, and brand conversation were up 900% during the period.
+The campaign helped the company achieve a 47.02% increase in sales during the following month, and the brand conversation was up 900% during the period.

-What is Valentine’s Day 2017 going to bring?
+What is Valentine’s Day Campaigns for 2017 going to bring?

 Image Recognition technology is now becoming mature, so we expect to see similar campaigns coming out in the next few weeks.